Docs

 To be able to interact with an element, it needs to be visible on the screen.
 This limitation is set so that tests which are run using a WebDriver simulate a normal user as much as possible.
 TestBench handles this automatically by ensuring that an element is in view before an interaction is triggered.

 Sometimes, you might want to disable this behavior.
-You can do this with TestBenchCommands.setAutoScrollIntoView(false).
+You can do so with TestBenchCommands.setAutoScrollIntoView(false).

 Profiling Test Execution Time

-You might not be interested only in the fact that an application works, but also how long it takes.
-Profiling test execution times consistently isn’t trivial.
+You might not only be interested in the fact that an application works, but also how long it takes.
+Profiling the test execution time consistency isn’t trivial.
 A test environment can have different kinds of latency and interference.

 Furthermore, in Vaadin applications there are two sides which need to be profiled: the server side, on which the application logic is executed; and the client side, where it’s rendered in the browser.
 Vaadin TestBench includes methods for measuring execution time both on the server side and the client side.